 This decision sets the precedent of ensuring courts do not lean in favour of a child’s natural parent merely based on biological ties.
 Undoubtedly, the case will impact future decisions regarding custody in child protection matters.

 Lawyers at BOYNECLARKE LLP can help you navigate the legal issues of family law.
-If you are seeking legal advice, please call 902-469-9500 or to schedule your free 30-minute consultation with a member of our Family Law team.
+If you are seeking legal advice, please call 902-469-9500 or to schedule your consultation with a member of our Family Law team.

 B.J.T. v.
 J.D., 2022 SCC 24.